 So, why does any of this matter?
 How does your sensitivity to carbon dioxide affect your athletic performance as a runner?

-As mentioned, a lower BOLT score indicates that your breathing receptors are especially sensitive to carbon dioxide.
+As mentioned, a low BOLT score indicates that your breathing receptors are especially sensitive to carbon dioxide.
 Practically, this means that your breathing volume will be greater or your respiration rate will be faster because the threshold by which the lungs are being signaled to work to remove any excess carbon dioxide by breathing is quite low.

 What Is a Good BOLT Score?